-We released a few more midcore-games: Alien Stars, Star Defender 3, Star Defender 4, and continued developing relationships with publishers.
-We started moving into the more promising casual-game market.
+Star Defender’s success allowed us to form a company in 2005, move into an office, and raise the quality of our games.
+We released a few more midcore-games: Alien Stars, Star Defender 3, Star Defender 4, and strengthened relationships with publishers and moved into the more promising casual-game market.

 Early 2014, we were working on two projects: Letters from Nowhere Playground in collaboration with publisher’s producers (this project eventually failed) and Cradle of Empires.